by Susan Flantzer © Unofficial Royalty 2019

 Henri was a Catholic military leader in the French Wars of Religion – Catholics against the Protestant Huguenots – and helped plot the St. Bartholomew’s Day Massacre of August 23-24, 1572 in which 5,000 to 30,000 Protestant Huguenots were killed.
 The reigns of Henri and his two brothers saw France in constant turmoil over religion.

-In 1574, 23-year-old Charles IX, King of France died from tuberculosis without a male heir and so his brother succeeded him as Henri III, King of France.
-In mid-June 1574, upon learning of the death of his brother, Henri secretly left Poland and headed back to France.
+In 1574, 23-year-old Charles IX, King of France, died from tuberculosis without a male heir, and so his brother succeeded him as Henri III, King of France.
+In mid-June 1574, upon learning of his brother’s death, Henri secretly left Poland and headed back to France.
 Because he did not return to Poland, the Polish Parliament declared the throne vacant.
-Henri did not regret this because as King of France, he would have more power.
+Henri did not regret this because he would have more power as King of France.

 Once back in France, 23-year-old Henri III knew he must provide an heir to the throne.
 Henri III had an unrequited love for Marie of Cleves, the wife of Henri of Bourbon, Prince of Condé.
 He planned to obtain an annulment of Marie’s marriage and then marry her himself but Marie died before he could implement his plan.
-Catherine de Medici wanted her son to marry a foreign princess and Henri III wanted to cut short the matrimonial machinations of his mother.
+Catherine de Medici wanted her son to marry a foreign princess and Henri III wanted to end his mother’s matrimonial machinations.
 He remembered Louise of Lorriane-Vaudémont, the girl he met passing through Lorraine who resembled his lost love Marie of Cleves, and decided to marry her.

 Louise suffered a miscarriage with complications in May 1575 and she never had children.
-However, Louise and Henri did not give up on the idea of having children.
-They went on many pilgrimages and took thermal cures in the hope of having an heir.
+Henri and Louise went on many pilgrimages and took thermal cures hoping to have an heir.
 Despite Henri’s affairs, Louise and Henri both loved each other and Louise did an admirable job with her duties as Queen of France.

 Jacques Clément was a fanatic Dominican monk who sided with the Catholic League.
 He planned to kill King Henri III of France who he believed to be the enemy of Catholicism since the Duke of Guise’s assassination.
 On August 1, 1589, Henri III of France was with his army at Saint-Cloud, preparing to attack Paris.
 Jacques Clément, carrying false papers, was granted access to deliver important documents to Henri III.
 After giving Henri III some documents, Clément told Henri that he had a secret message for him.
 Henri III asked his attendants to step back to give him privacy.
 Clément whispered in Henri’s ear while stabbing him in the abdomen.
 Henri’s guards immediately killed Clément.